Particular/docs.particular.net/transports/msmq/index.md

 | Anonymous      | Send                | Set by NServiceBus in Versions 6.0.x and below |
 | Everyone       | Send                | Set by NServiceBus in Versions 6.0.x and below |

-NOTE: Starting with Versions 6.1.0 and above, the installers will not automatically grant permissions to the `Anonymous` and `Everyone` group.
+NOTE: In Versions 6.1.0 and above, the installers will not automatically grant permissions to the `Anonymous` and `Everyone` group.
 It will respect the existing queue permissions that have been set up for the endpoint.
+The permissions granted to these user accounts is based on standard windows behavior and not via NServiceBus.

 Any endpoint that sends a message to a target endpoint requires the `Send` permission to be granted for the sending user account on the target queue.
 For example, if an `endpoint A` is running as `userA` and is sending a message to `endpoint B`, then `userA` requires the `Send` permission to be granted on `endpoint B`'s queue.
-When using messaging patterns like request-response or publish-subscribe, the queues for both the sending endpoint and the target endpoint will require `Send` permissions to be granted to each others user accounts.
+When using messaging patterns like request-response or publish-subscribe, the queues for both the endpoints will require `Send` permissions to be granted to each others user accounts.

 When an endpoint creates a queue on a machine, the default permissions depend on whether the server is joined to a [domain or a workgroup](https://support.microsoft.com/en-us/help/884974/information-about-workgroup-mode-and-about-domain-mode-in-microsoft-me).